tewarid/cv/resume.md

 ## Software Engineer at Tata Infotech/Unisys (1996 to 1998)

 - Year 2000 consultancy at Bancafe, Bogota
-- Year 2000 renovation at Bompreco, Recife
+- Year 2000 renovation at Bompreço, Recife
   - COBOL, LINC II, Unisys A Series
 - Year 2000 renovation at Toysrus, New Jersey
   - ALGOL, C, COBOL, LINC II, Unisys A Series, XGEN